-1. What are Monthly Income Plans?Monthly Income Plans belong to the hybrid mutual fund category and they are essentially debt-oriented.
+1. What are Monthly Income Plans?Monthly Income Plans belong to the hybrid mutual fund category, and they are essentially debt-oriented.
 This means the majority of the portfolio is invested in debt funds or/and money market instruments, which is why MIP is a moderate-risk scheme.
-Investors can enjoy great liquidity while earning regular dividends.
-However, MIPs are not something that generates a steady and fixed monthly income as it the name indicates (like FDs).
+Investors can enjoy excellent liquidity while earning regular dividends.
+However, MIPs are not something that generates a steady and fixed monthly income as the name indicates (like FDs).
 Like any market-linked investment tool, dividends are paid out based on profits.

 Basically, people who want to park their money safe somewhere while getting additional income monthly/quarterly opt for this.
 It also serves the interest of first-time mutual fund investors as a stepping stone to the market.

 3. What are the features of Monthly Income Plans?